 BREAKING HATE: An MSNBC Special Report (Series) with Christian Picciolini

-MSNBC PRESENTS 'BREAKING HATE' ONE YEAR AFTER CHARLOTTESVILLE RIOTS
+MSNBC PRESENTS 'BREAKING HATE'

 There are more than 1,600 extremist groups operating in the United States right now.

 Neo-Nazi skinheads, Ku Klux Klan, anti-government sovereign citizen militias, Islamophobes, homophobes, anti-abortion, fundamentalist Christian zealots, ISIS, Al-Qaeda…

 While the number of these hate groups seems staggering, recent data actually points to a decline in membership.
 But that is not the whole story.

 A drop in membership means two things: it has made the remaining active members even more essential to these established hate groups, causing the leaders of each chapter to intensify their deathly grip on members, making it nearly impossible to leave—even if they wanted to.
 More importantly, it means that that the Internet and social media have made it impossible to measure more mainstream fringe adherence to these same extremist ideologies that are spreading like wildfire from the lips of demagogues and across the web, and infecting an already volatile American fabric.